Panera Bread's caffeine-fueled lemonade cited in another wrongful death lawsuit

 The Charged Lemonade was not advertised as an energy drink and was offered alongside Panera's noncaffeinated or less-caffeinated drinks, with no warnings about any potentially dangerous effects of drinking concentrated amounts of caffeine and sugar, according to the suit filed on behalf of Brown's family.

-The wrongful death suit follows another filed in October by the family of 21-year-old Sarah Katz, a college student with a heart condition who died in September 2022 after drinking the product allegedly containing more caffeine than Red Bull and Monster Energy Drink combined with no warning.
+The wrongful death suit follows another complaint filed in October by the family of 21-year-old Sarah Katz, a college student with a heart condition who died in September 2022 after drinking a Charged Lemonade beverage.
+The suit alleged that the product included no warning despite containing more caffeine than Red Bull and Monster Energy Drink combined.

 High levels of caffeine and sugar

-A large, 30-ounce Mango Yuzu Citrus Charged Lemonade contains 390 milligrams of caffeine and 124 grams of sugar, according to the suits filed against the company, as well as on the company's website.
+A large, 30-ounce Mango Yuzu Citrus Charged Lemonade contains 390 milligrams of caffeine and 124 grams of sugar, according to the suits filed against the company, as well as to an ingredient list posted on the company's website.
 Yet another Panera page listed the same product and size as containing 235 milligrams of caffeine and 74 grams of sugar.
 The higher caffeine and sugar counts involve the same product without ice, according to Panera.

 The beverages labeled by Panera as Charged Sips should be consumed in moderation, the company's website now states.
 "Not recommended for children, people sensitive to caffeine, pregnant or nursing women," a banner on the site currently reads.

+"It was good risk management on their part to make those changes and make sure this doesn't happen to someone else," she added.

+A Panera spokesperson declined to comment on whether the company had reduced the amount of caffeine in Charged Lemonade.

-It's safe for a healthy adult to drink 400 milligrams of caffeine a day, the equivalent of about four cups of coffee, according to the Food and Drug Administration.
+A healthy adult can safely consume 400 milligrams of caffeine a day, the equivalent of about four cups of coffee, according to the Food and Drug Administration.
 Sugars should make up less than 10% of total calories, meaning 50 grams for a 2,000-calorie diet.

 The FDA in October said it was gathering information on Katz's death.

-An attorney involved with both suits told CBS in an emailed statement that like Katz, Brown was "killed by Panera's toxic super energy drink, 'charged lemonade.'"

 "Dennis is part of a vulnerable population that should be protected.
 And Panera failed to protect Dennis.
-Dennis' family, just like the Katz family, hopes this message gets out to prevent this tragedy from happening again to anyone else," Elizabeth Crawford, a partner at Kline & Spector, said in an email.
+Dennis' family, just like the Katz family, hopes this message gets out to prevent this tragedy from happening again to anyone else," Crawford said.

 Panera denies connection

-Panera expressed sympathy for Brown's family, but disputed a connection between Brown's death and its caffeinated drinks.
+Panera expressed sympathy for Brown's family, but disputed a link between his death and its caffeinated drinks.

 "Based on our investigation, we believe his unfortunate passing was not caused by one of the company's products.
 We view this lawsuit, which was filed by the same law firm as the previous claim, to be equally without merit.
 Panera stands firmly by the safety of our products," a company spokesperson said.